 If anything, I’m the one who has changed.
 I’ve seen plenty of wild kangaroos since that first visit, including one in Adelaide the day before on a hike to the top of Mount Lofty.
 But the sight of six ’roos in a row, hopping in formation, still had the power to move me.

 I’ve witnessed scores of coastlines just as beautiful as those found here, and stretched out on dozens of beaches no less secluded.
-On the strand not 800km from my house I routinely see dolphins but never have I swum among them the way I did on this most recent trip.
+On the strand not 800km from my house I routinely see dolphins but never have I swum among them the way I did on this trip.
 This was no commercialised petting zoo but rather a pod of about 20 bottlenose dolphins who didn’t seem to mind a few humans, trying futilely to keep up with them as they dart around the water.
 These are animals that outsmart sharks, so they weren’t worried about some pale finless creatures flailing about in their midst.